 Virtual Stupidity is a standard point and click adventure game starring the two lifelong pals.
-The overarching plot is that B&B are trying to join Todd’s (a stereotypical Texas hoodlum) gang, and are going through various initiation tasks to win his favor.
-The quest takes you to eleven locales around Highland, most of which will be familiar to fans of the show.
+The overarching plot is that B&B are trying to join Todd’s (a stereotypical Texas hoodlum) gang and are going through various initiation tasks to win his favor.
+This quest takes you to eleven locales around Highland, most of which will be familiar to fans of the show.
 You’ll have to use standard adventure game logic to break out of school, hang out at the park, hang out at the Food Mart, hang out at Burger World, turn Beavis into Cornholio to solve a puzzle, and occasionally, attempt to impress various chicks with your eloquent mastery of language.

 An adventure may seem like an odd choice for a Beavis and Butt-Head game, but it actually works out extremely well in terms of mechanics.
 Even the show episode “Party” followed standard adventure game logic – B&B want to throw a party so they get money, buy cheap leftover doughnuts, trade the doughnuts to a bum for some “hard stuff,” and so on.
 Similar trading, and making creative use of free items, are the staples of this title.